How and When to Prune 'Knock Out' Roses

 Despite the delicate appearance of their blooms, roses are often quite resilient plants.
 Growing them is not difficult, provided you choose types suited to your climate, buy healthy plants, locate and plant them properly, and attend to their basic needs–water, nutrients, pest and disease control, and pruning.

 Location.
 Choose a spot in full sun (light afternoon shade in hottest regions).
 In partial sun, it produces fewer flowers.
 An open area with good air circulation helps discourage foliage diseases.
 Don't plant where roots of trees or other shrubs will compete with rose roots.
 Prior to planting, dig a hole as deep as the root ball and at least three times as wide.
 Work in lots of organic matter, such as garden compost, chopped leaves, composted manure, sphagnum peat moss, or ground bark.
 As you're working up the soil, mix in some slow-release rose fertilizer (available at any local nursery or home center) at the rate recommended on the label.

 Drainage.
 Be sure the soil is reasonably well-drained.

 Watering.
 Regular moisture is essential for good growth and bloom of most popular garden roses.
 Mulch soil beneath plants to help conserve moisture.

 Fertilizing.
 Repeat-flowering roses do best with repeated feedings throughout the growing season.
-Once-flowering roses need less fertilizer: feed them once as growth begins, a second time after the blooming stops.
+Once-flowering roses need less fertilizer: feed them once as growth begins and a second time after the blooming stops.

 Pruning.
 As mentioned above.
 All roses will be more productive and attractive with some pruning.
-Thin out dead, weak, and old growth; reduce plant size according to type of rose and the demands of your climate.
+Thin out dead, weak, and old-growth; reduce plant size according to the type of rose and the demands of your climate.

 Pest and Disease Control.
 It may be necessary to thwart various trouble-makers, especially if you are growing modern roses.